- CLASS: Aves (Birds)

 HABITAT AND DIET

 In the darkness, owls don’t soar like eagles or hawks but rather fly low to the ground as they look for prey, from insects and small rodents to smaller birds and fish.
 Larger owls have been known to carry off young deer, weasels, and foxes.
-Owls compete with each other for territory and food, but owls of different species can coexist by hunting at different times of the day or night.
+Owls compete with each other for territory and food, but different owl species can coexist by hunting at different times of the day or night.
 The great gray owl, the ural owl, and the tawny owl all live in the same range, but the great gray owl is a daytime hunter; it prefers voles as prey.
 The tawny owl also hunts voles, but only at night, and the ural owl hunts larger prey, such as squirrels.

 Owls don’t have teeth, so they can’t chew their food; they must rip their food apart and swallow the chunks or swallow their prey whole.
-They cough up or “cast” packets of animal bones and hair they are unable to digest.
+They cough up or “cast” packets of bones and hair they are unable to digest.
 Dissecting these pellets (as many a biology student has done) reveals the owl’s diet.
 At the San Diego Zoo and San Diego Zoo Safari Park, the owls are offered pre-killed rodents.

 Owls are often described as opportunists and rarely build their own nests.
 Instead, they look for the abandoned nests of crows, hawks, or even squirrels, or may use the crotch of a tree.
 Owls living in treeless areas nest on the ground or underground in existing burrows.